Panvel: Location

-Panvel lies approximately 40 kilometers east of Greater Mumbai, in Navi Mumbai, inside the Mumbai Metropolitan Region.
-It is surrounded by the mountains of Matheran to the east and south east and outer regions of Panvel i.e. villages of Dundhare, Maldunge are separated from the suburbs of Badlapur and Ambernath by hilly ranges of the Western Ghats.
+Panvel lies approximately 40 kilometers east of Greater Mumbai, in Mumbai Metropolitan Region.
+It is surrounded by the mountains of Matheran to the east and south east and outer regions of Panvel i.e. villages of Dundhare, Maldunge are separated from the suburbs of Badlapur and Ambarnath by hilly ranges of the Western Ghats.
 It lies adjacent to the Navi Mumbai International Airport forming its eastern boundary.